nebarnix/Project-Desert-Tortoise/README.md

 - [X] Add dynamic lowpass filter coefficient generator to compensate for varying input sample rates
 - [X] Add sync word detection for metrics
 - [X] Add sync word byte conversion to form minor frame data.
-- [ ] Add in 8x interpolation for the M&M clock recovery routine for better performance.
+- [\] Add in 8x interpolation for the clock recovery routine for better performance.
+Need to optimize interpolator
 - [X] Keep track of local recording time and process it in parallel with the data.
 We will need this through ALL steps of processing
 - [X] Add in ability to enable/disable/override things through command line options
 - [X] Add in ability to gauge realtime signal quality
-- [ ] Add support for RAW data files
+- [\] Add support for reading and writing RAW data files.
+Need to write read support
+- [ ] Add bytesync back into common libs with separate functions for POES and ARGOS
 - [ ] Add the rest of the processing chain
 - [ ] Add a gui to make pretty things happen in realtime
 - [ ] Add hilbert transform to allow for real data input (large bandwidth USB or LSB recording?)